Places of Interest

 Antiques & Collectibles

-Visit the Shops in Town (we have three) and, after you do the rounds in Montgomery, ask for our map of antique shops in the area – our map lists close to a hundred shops – most within 30 to 40 minutes of our front door.
+Visit the shops in yown (we have three) and, after you do the rounds in Montgomery, ask for our map of antique shops in the area – our map lists close to a dozen shops – most within 30 to 40 minutes of our front door.

 July 4th Parade